 The Russian language and culture program includes three years of Russian language study with particular emphasis on speaking and listening skills.

-A minimum of 20 credits beyond RUS 1111 Beginning Russian Language and Culture, including
+Students must take a minimum of 20 credits beyond RUS 1111 - Beginning Russian Language and Culture, including:

 The College of St. Scholastica

 1200 Kenwood Avenue